 In 2002, Fr.
 William Martin accepted the call to be the next rector.
 Fr.
 Bill led the parish through renovation projects and helped with rebuilding after flooding in the basement Christian Education rooms.
 During his tenure, we updated the kitchen, installed new roofing and front sidewalk, painted the exterior, and completed a total renovation of the classrooms.
 Fr.
 Bill retired in 2010 and moved with his wife to Pennsylvania.

 In September of 2011, Fr.
 Jesse Abell became our current rector.
-Fr.
-Jesse and his wife Allison brought energy, enthusiasm, and a sense of renewal to our parish.
 In his time here, he has lead developments in Christian Formation and family ministries, revitalized parish communications, and launched an internship program for seminarians in the area who want hands-on parish ministry experience.